leticiagcapovilla/mywikitest/Machine/Groups/CON/spixconv.md

 |7| board type ID  |

 Device 7 is reserved for board type ID.
-If this device is chosen and a "read" command is requested, the value 0x04 should be returned, as explained [[CON:SPIxxCON#Board_type_ID|here]](link).
+If this device is chosen and a "read" command is requested, the value 0x04 should be returned, as explained [here](/Machine/Groups/CON/spixxcon#board-type-id).

 Device 5 actually select another decoder, in order to use eight more functionalities, as described below: